Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: Introduction

 Here, $\mu>0$ is a user defined nudging parameter and $I_H$ is an appropriate interpolant on a mesh with maximum element width $H$.
 Note that the true solution $u$ remains unknown, but $I_H(u)$ is known from given or observed solution data.

 The use of CDA above is based on the Azouani, Olson, and Titi algorithm from 2014 \cite{AOT14}, and we note its usual intent is for time dependent systems.
-It has been used on a wide variety of problems such as NSE and turbulence \cite{AOT14,DMB20,FLT19,CGJP22}, Benard convection \cite{FJT15}, planetary geostrophic modeling \cite{FLT16}, barotropic vorticity modeling \cite{ADR23}, the Cahn-Hilliard equation \cite{DR22}, and many others.
-CDA has gained substantial interest in the last decade, which has led to many improvements and uses for it, including for parameter recovery \cite{CHL20,CH22,FLMW23}, sensitivity analyses \cite{CL21}, and numerical methods and analyses \cite{IMT20,LRZ19,RZ21,DR22,GNT18,JP23}.
+It has been used on a wide variety of problems such as NSE and turbulence \cite{AOT14,DMB20,FLT19,CGJP22}, Benard convection \cite{FJT15}, planetary geostrophic modeling \cite{FLT16}, the Cahn-Hilliard equation \cite{DR22}, and many others.
+CDA has gained substantial interest in the last decade, which has led to many improvements and uses for it, including for parameter recovery \cite{CHL20,CH22}, sensitivity analyses \cite{CL21}, and numerical methods and analyses \cite{IMT20,LRZ19,RZ21,DR22,GNT18,JP23}.
 To our knowledge, this paper is the first time CDA is used to improve efficiency and robustness of nonlinear solvers for steady PDEs.

 We prove that with a sufficient amount of solution data (e.g. from measurements or observables), CDA-Picard will improve the convergence rate compared to Picard: we show that in a weighted $H^1$ norm, the convergence rate of CDA-Picard is $\sim \sqrt{H}\alpha$; recall for usual Picard it is $\alpha$ in the $H^1$ norm \cite{GR86,Laytonbook}.
-This result not only implies that the more solution data that is available the faster the convergence will be, but additionally proves the the CDA-Picard method will converge (for any initial guess) provided $\sqrt{H} \alpha<O(1)$ (this is made precise in our analysis).
-Thus CDA-Picard can be globally contractive for large $\alpha$ (i.e. $f$ and $Re$), provided $H$ is small enough.
+This result not only implies that the more solution data that is available the faster the convergence will be, but additionally proves the the CDA-Picard method will { be globally convergent} provided $\sqrt{H} \alpha<O(1)$; this is made precise in our analysis.
 We also prove that CDA helps Newton, and prove that CDA-Newton has a much larger domain of convergence with respect to both the initial guess and $\alpha$, and the domain of convergence increases further as more solutions data is available.